 The first time I made this was just over a year ago and it was so amazing that I absolutely had to do it again, just not sure why I waited a whole year to do it.
 Chicken tinga simply translates into a shredded chicken with sauce.

 It’s an incredibly easy recipe to make and could not be any more full of flavor, seriously it’s nothing short of amazing and probably one of my favorite tacos.
 If you are looking for a great weeknight meal that doesn’t require a ton of work, then this one is for you.

 Just to be clear, a homemade chicken tinga is not the process of dumping salsa over chicken and popping it in a slow cooker.
 Yes, that is still delicious and still a great way to serve up simple delicious tacos.

 It’s a traditional Mexican recipe and takes some time.
 However, if you’ve been following me for some time then you know that I am a bit of a traditionalist so I’m always going to back to the real deal and then put my little touch on it so you can guarantee this recipe is authentic!
 It’s roasted of fresh vegetables and then braising them alongside fresh chicken until it shreds apart with ease.

 You start making chicken tinga by preparing the zesty tomato and tomatillo based sauce that the chicken will be braised in.
-I’ve got a ton of beautiful tomatoes lying around because they are in full peak season, so I roasted them up along with some tomatillos, garlic and onions until they got a nice char on them, which takes about 30 minutes at 400°.
+It’s almost like a version of sofrito.
+I’ve got a ton of beautiful tomatoes lying around because they are in full peak season, so I roasted them up along with some tomatillos, garlic, and onions until they got a nice char on them, which takes about 30 minutes at 400°.